Code-Institute-Submissions/MS1_EliteBJJ/README.md

 -	A simple, user-friendly way for interested customers to contact the club to ask any questions.
 -	The website will be simplistic in design in line with my current capabilities.

 **Structure**

 In line with my research from other similar websites, and based on the goals identified in the strategy section, the website will be structured as follows:

+1. Home page:

+  As this will be the first page the user will see, this will incorporate the most important features identified from the scope section.
+  -	Jumbotron with an enticing image, an attention grabbing headline, and a call-to-action encouraging the user to sign-up for a trial.
+  -	Introductory information about the club.
+  -	Bulletpoints giving reasons to join.
+  -	A rotating carousel with user testimonials.
+  -	A carousel is used here to keep the webpage looking dynamic, in addition to reducing real-estate on the screen (the testimonials will rotate instead of all being displayed at once).
+  -	Also, another image can be included in the background, to give more positive impressions of what the club looks like in action

+The idea behind this structure is the information is presented in a sequential and logical manner, as you scroll from top-to-bottom.
+The users attention is initially grabbed by the jumbotron.
+Then the user will most likely want some basic information, which they will see below the jumbotron.
+They are then given encouragement to sign up, in the form of the bullet points with reasons to join, and finally the user testimonials.

+It provides all the high-level key information but is still simple, keeping content to a minimum, enabling the user to scroll through the whole page quickly and easily.

+2. Header:

+-	The header will contain the club logo on the left-hand side, which will be an active link back to the home page for ease of use
+-	The right-hand side will contain links to the other pages in the site, for ease of use
+-	The header will remain fixed to the top of the page, to give familiarity to the user, and provide them with a quick way to navigate to any of the other pages

+3. Footer:

+-	The footer will contain links to other social media accounts, this is placed at the end as logically, as the user has absorbed the initial information in each page, they may want to research the club further via its social media accounts

+4. About:

+After taking in the initial information on the home page, the user may want to find out further detail on the club, so sequentially this is placed on the next ‘about’ page
+-	An image, overlayed with some general information about jiu-jitsu, for those wanting to learn more.
+-	The image will give a visual representation of jiu-jitsu to help users understand what classes involve.
+-	The layout is similar to the home page, for familiarity.
+-	Placing the text over the image is efficient in reducing screen real-estate, as the user can see both a visual image of jiu-jitsu and some descriptive text in the same section.
+-	Below this will be information on the instructors, as users will want details on who gives the classes, this includes pictures of the instructors.
+-	Finally the last section on the page will contain the class timings.

+5. Contact:

+This is sequentially included as the next page, after the user has digested the information on the home and about pages, the next logical step for the user would be to see where the club is located, and contact the club if there are any queries.
+Contact pages generally have the location details and/or a contact form, hence these two features are included on this page.

+-	The top of the page contains a map showing the location, along with the actual address.
+-	The bottom of the page contains a form, for the user to easily be able to contact the club should they have any queries.
+-	The form will be pre-populated with placeholder text, so it is intuitive for the user to see how to fill in the form.

+6. Gallery:

+The gallery page is the final page in the website.
+This page is included to include some more images about the club, to further enhance the positive impression of the club, and enable the user to get more of a feel for the club.

+It is included as the last page, as in terms of actual information, it is less important than the other pages, it is likely the user will have a good idea of if they’re interested in trialling the class by this point.

+However, use of positive imagery can be effective in enticing potential customers to this type of business, hence it is worth dedicating a page to photos of the club in actions.

+-	The images are displayed in a “stacked” format, this is to keep with the efficient presentation throughout the site, where space is optimally used (the user can immediate see - variety of different images, there is no need to ‘click’ anywhere to move from one photo to the next, you simply scroll up or down)
+-	In addition, this presentation style is familiar with other social media sites like Instagram, so this will be a familiar format to the user

 **Skeleton**